Pompeo: US has trove of evidence showing Iran abuse of protesters

 CLICK HERE TO GET THE FOX NEWS APP

-Meanwhile, wading into domestic politics, the secretary of state on Tuesday did not wave off the idea of testifying in the House Democratic-led Trump impeachment probe, shortly after Trump saying he would “love” to have Pompeo and other top officials “testify about the phony Impeachment Hoax” -- if not for his interest in protecting the office of the president.
+Meanwhile, wading into domestic politics, the secretary of state on Tuesday did not wave off the idea of testifying in the House Democratic-led Trump impeachment probe, shortly after Trump said he would “love” to have Pompeo and other top officials “testify about the phony Impeachment Hoax” -- if not for his interest in protecting the office of the president.

 Asked about that tweet, Pompeo simply said, “When the time is right, all good things happen."